dragon-fire-fly/german-idiom-quiz/README.md

 #### `getHighScores()`
 - maps the highscores to the highscore list and adds a list item for each value in the array
+- if there are no high scores recorded yet, displays a button to directly start the quiz with an event listener

 [Back to Top](#german-idiom-quiz)